 Excel Dates | How to Format Dates in Excel

 Open a new Excel blank spreadsheet.
 Click on the very top left cell, known as Cell A1.
-Type your birthdate in a month, day, year format using a forward slash between the numbers, such as:
+Type your birthdate in a month, day, year format using a forward slash between the serial numbers, such as: